poseidon-framework/poseidon-framework.github.io/janno_details.md

 To document the context of such an `Alternative_IDs` entry, the column `Alternative_IDs_Context` (introduced in Poseidon v3.0.0) allows to provide the necessary context.
 It is a list column with the same length and order as the `Alternative_IDs` list column, where the name of the respectice source database, e.g. `AADRv62`, must be entered.
 For common non-scientific names used in media and public discussion, the term `popular` can be entered.

-The `Collection_ID` column stores additional, secondary identifiers used by collaboration partners (archaeologists, museums, collections) that provide the specimen for archaeogenetic research.
+The `Collection_ID` column stores additional, secondary identifiers used by collaboration partners (archaeologists, museums, collections) that provide the specimen for archaeogenetic research (see also `Custodian_Institution` below).
 These identifiers can have a very heterogenous structure and may not be unique across different projects or institutions.
 The `Collection_ID` column is therefore a free-form text list column.

 The `Group_Name` column contains one or multiple group or population names for each sample, separated by `;`.
 The first entry must be identical to the one used in the genotype data for the respective sample in a Poseidon package.
 Especially for the first entry it is recommended to only use the ASCII characters `A-Za-z0-9_-.`.
 Whitespaces are not allowed in any of the entries.
 The names can follow the geographic-temporal nomenclature proposed by [@Eisenmann2018](https://doi.org/10.1038/s41598-018-31123-z), or communicate additional categories that are meaningful for groupings in specific analyses, such as cultural labels, outlier status or relatedness to other samples